What do you need to know when shopping for a treadmill?

 - 4-Ply (3-Ply): To provide more heat absorption and dispersion, as well as added “cushioning,” some treadmill manufactures will add additional layers.
 This can be an additional layer of rubber, or other materials.
 Once, years ago, a company used carpeted neoprene, which was quickly discontinued due to the belt disintegrating.
 Usually, if they advertise a 4-ply belt, they are counting the layer of glue as a layer.
 3-ply belts do not count the layer of glue.

 At G&G Fitness Equipment, you will see that most, if not all the treadmills on our showroom floors are going to be 2-ply belts.
 Our consultants will advise you that a 2-ply belt is the ultimate “sweet spot” because heavier belts, with additional layers, have a negative effect on the durability of the motor due to unnecessary work required to turn the additional weight of a belt that is 2-3 times as heavy.
-Not only that, but the amount of preventative maintenance required of the owner will drive up the cost of ownership!
-Due to the additional weight of a 3 or 4 ply treadmill belt, substantially more heat will accumulate, requiring the owner to lubricate the deck every 150 miles.
+Not only that, but the amount of maintenance will drive up the cost of ownership!
+Due to the additional weight of a 3 or 4 ply treadmill belt, more heat will accumulate, requiring the owner to lubricate the deck every 150 miles.

 Another bonus of a 2-ply belt with a cotton underside is how quiet it can be.
 When the belt glides across the Phenolic Resin surface of the deck, it is virtually silent!
 If you are out shopping at the big-box department stores, turn on one of the treadmills and set it to a mid-to-high rate of speed, but don’t get on the treadmill.
 Just listen to the belt run across the deck.
 Compare that to a Precor, Life Fitness or Matrix treadmill on a G&G Fitness Equipment showroom.

-Now regarding service and maintenance.
 Some treadmill belts are infused with a proprietary dry or wet silicone compound into the cotton underside of the belt that releases when a user is walking or running on the treadmill.
 This does two things: 1) It creates a nearly friction-less surface, which produces very little heat, and 2) it is self-lubricating.
 Some treadmill companies guarantee their belts to hold up and require zero lubrication for 20,000 miles, or 20 years.
 When you stop into a G&G Fitness Equipment showroom, ask your expert fitness consultant to show you which treadmills require no lubrication.

 Some treadmill manufacturers use nomenclatures that sound fancy to attract the consumer to their product or brand.
 Don’t be fooled.
 “Orthopedic belts” are typically just 4-ply belts with an over-emphasis on the thicker rubber topside, that is designed solely around adding additional cushion or support for the user.
 Look at it this way: if you want your car to ride smoother, with less shock, would you buy thicker tires?